Carol Campbell (actress)

-Carol Campbell (born 27 May 1966 in Munich, Germany) is an Afro-German actress, model, presenter and yoga coach.
+Carol Campbell (born 27 May 1966 in Munich, West Germany) is an Afro-German actress, model, presenter and yoga coach.

 Biography

 Campbell is the daughter of a German casting agent and make-up artist and an African-American jazz musician from New York.
 She studied acting, singing, dance and presenting in Berlin (where she moved with her mother at the age of five) and Los Angeles.
 Today she lives in Berlin.